How to Use LinkedIn Buttons, Badges and Links

 How to Get a LinkedIn Profile Badge for Websites and Resumes

 Social networking websites are constantly changing the features and navigation to improve user experiences.
 LinkedIn is no different, and the website offers a "Public Profile Badge Builder" that allows you to create links with an eye-catching custom badge for your LinkedIn profile.
 This badge provides a quick, easy way for users to move directly from your website, social media accounts, or electronic resume to your LinkedIn profile.

 These badges include your profile photo, job title and the company you work for.
 They are larger than buttons and a great way to grab attention.
-Use these badges on your website, blog or online resume.
+Use these badges on your website, blog or an online resume.

-- Log into LinkedIn and click the "Update your public profile settings" button underneath your profile picture.
+- Log in to LinkedIn and click the "Update your public profile settings" button underneath your profile picture.

 - On the right side of the screen, there is a section titled "Customize Your Public Profile."
 Make any changes to your public profile settings and save them.